vbridier/smarty-gettext/README.md

 With Composer:

-- Add the `"smarty-gettext/smarty-gettext": "~1.1.1"` into the `require` section of your `composer.json`:
+- Add the `"vbridier/zf2-smarty-gettext": "1.0.0"` into the `require` section of your `composer.json`:
 ```
-composer require smarty-gettext/smarty-gettext=~1.1.1
+composer require vbridier/zf2-smarty-gettext=1.0.0
 ```
 - Run `composer install`.

-Manually:

-- Simply copy `block.t.php` and `function.locale.php` to your Smarty plugins directory.

 **function.locale.php**
 -----------------------